Dependencies Extension

 .

-parameter can define a plugin release channel, like @eap
+may define a release channel, like@eap

 The group